TeachTechTaskForce/edumap/cloud9_instructions.md

 1. In GitHub, fork the [EduMap repository](https://github.com/andyras/edumap).

-2. Log into Cloud9 using your GitHub credentials.
-Click on the octocat icon in the top right corner of the home page.
+2. Open [Cloud9](https://c9.io) and click on the octocat icon in the top right corner of the home page.
+Log in using your GitHub credentials.

 3. Once logged in, click on "Create A New Workspace".